mkrahal/gdprdynamics/README.md

 #### How it works:

 1. ###### Data Consent and Requests
           The app creates data policy notices, consent widgets, and a data request platform that integrate seemlessly with your Shopify store.

 2. ###### Data Processing
           As customer data is collected, the app automatically processes data events, data inquiries and data removal requests in real-time.

 3. ###### Audit Logs
           All data processing activities are subsequently logged in the stores data registry.
 A streamlined audit log is rendered and ready to be exported.

 ## Features:

--Creates front-end data policy notices and consent widgets.
+- Creates front-end data policy notices and consent widgets.

--Provides a front-end customer data request platform.
+- Provides a front-end customer data request platform.

--Automatically processes data requests (access and removal).
+- Automatically processes data requests (access and removal).

--Generates audit logs of your shop's data processing activities.
+- Generates audit logs of your shop's data processing activities.

--Smart geoIP filtering, GDPR widgets are only displayed to EU visitors.
+- Smart geoIP filtering, GDPR widgets are only displayed to EU visitors.

--Synchronizes data removal operations across your shopify store and your mailing lists with email service provider integration for MailChimp.
+- Synchronizes data removal operations across your shopify store and your mailing lists with email service provider integration for MailChimp.

--Multilinugual front-end GDPR data policy notices: English, French, German, Spanish, and Italian.
+- Multilinugual front-end GDPR data policy notices: English, French, German, Spanish, and Italian.

--Export GDPR audit logs in multiple formats: csv, excel, pdf.
+- Export GDPR audit logs in multiple formats: csv, excel, pdf.

 ## Screenshots